glitchgirl/notes/AWS/certifieddevelopernote.md

   - 12 factor app
    - codebase
     - each service has its own codebase
+    - infrastructure can be described as code
    - dependencies
     - self contained
+    - dependency isolation is critical
    - config
     - devs can help set up/improve this process because they are involved
+    - each environment should hold and share it's config
    - backing services
+    - allows services to be hooked to each other
+    - every service is treated as third party and must obey external contract for communication
    - build, release, run
     - each service has its own deployment pipeline
     - devs have access to whole pipeline
+    - allow each time to use their own tools
+    - one environment for each purpose
    - processes
     - each service does one thing and one thing only
    - port binding
+    - services bind to a port for incoming requests
    - concurrency
     - scale in and out
+    - having a good communication pipeline allows concurrency
    - disposability
     - easily started, easily shut down
+    - graceful shutodwn
    - dev/prod parity
     - products can be built iteratively, and tested quickly
    - logs